adaapp/primers-portfolio-e457/README.md

 ### Reflection

-The primer challenge
+The primer challenge strengths included reusing a particular line of code in previous primers.
+For example, the getline function from primer 4 was reused in this primer.
+The getline function meant the user can include spaces.
+This was ideal for the college name and the code reading from the CSV file.

 The biggest challenge in this primer was the C++ code reading the file correctly.
 After several attempts, the problem was the whitespace in the CSV file affecting a result to display on the console the particular college name and number.
+Moreover, the user has to input a phone number without spaces.
+Otherwise, the console will produce an error.

 ---